CSC207-UofT/course-project-bug-makers/phase2/designdocument.md

 ***
 ### Progress Summary

 - We achieved a codebase size of 28K lines in our project, and we focused on accessibility improvement in our project `Phase 2`.
   - [Kuan Pang] Review Service, Web app, Documentation, Code Refactor
     - PR [#43](https://github.com/CSC207-UofT/course-project-bug-makers/pull/43): This PR fixes three issues and introduces `POJO` design to the DAO objects, which improves app performance.
 Details are included in the comment so the PR is easy to follow.
   - [Michael Fang] Review Service, Documentation, Code Refactor
     - PR [#65](https://github.com/CSC207-UofT/course-project-bug-makers/pull/65/files): This pull request implemented the ReviewServiceController which calls RecommendationRequestProcessor to generate a recommendation score of user review.
   - [Li Quan Soh] Web app, Documentation, Code Refactor
-    - PR [#21](https://github.com/CSC207-UofT/course-project-bug-makers/pull/21/files): This pull request implemented the core CMD interface for users to run the program and execute available commands.
+    - PR [#21](https://github.com/CSC207-UofT/course-project-bug-makers/pull/21/files): This pull request implemented the core CLI for users to run the program and execute available commands.
 The pull request also implemented all the commands that interact with the appropriate controllers.
   - [Kevin Cheng] Scheduling algorithm, Documentation, Code Refactor
     - PR [#94](https://github.com/CSC207-UofT/course-project-bug-makers/pull/94): This pull request implemented the ability to switch between different possible schedules in the command line, as well as reduce the runtime of the course planning feature from 3 min. to 15 sec!
   - [Jiaming Weng] Calendar Service, Documentation, Code Refactor